CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"A guilty person sometimes has the luck to escape detection, but never to feel sure of it." - Seneca</p>
+<p>"Why need we weep over parts of our life? the whole of it calls for tears: new miseries assail us before we have freed ourselves from the old ones." - Seneca</p>
 <!-- STOIC_QUOTE_END -->